- Custom Development PCBby Olivier Wagener

 The current state of our project is an open-source, free-to-use platform capable of controlling up to 256 LEDs with this specific Arduino model.
 Everything is controllable via a user-friendly and internationalized Web App, supporting multiple languages.
 We’ve added features like LED grouping, customizable event frequencies, and channel names, all backed by an external EEPROM for persistent data storage, even while reprogramming.

 Feel free to download the project from my Gitlab repo, and I’d love to see what you create with it!
 And if you’re curious about the building and its history, check out my father’s blog here – it’s in German, but the photos alone are worth a look.
-The main building is documented here and the side buildings are documented here
+The main building is documented here and the side buildings are documented here.
+He also added an entire blogbost describing the light controlling, which can be accessed through this link.

 What makes me proud is the fact that the Arduino team saw this project and decided to write an article for their blog about it.